| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 Will turbopump manufacturers be able to bring the price down enough

 to close the cost/benefit gap?
 We shall see in the next few years.
+Dry Lubricants Another alternative is to eschew viscous-fluid lubricants in favor

 of dry lubricants.
 Manufacturers of magnetic data recording products,